Why Men Need to Take Charge of Their Health

 What I stress most to my male patients is how important it is to get a yearly physical and to schedule their routine health screenings.
 Some men, especially those with a high body mass index, run a higher risk of having colon or prostate cancer.
 Men with a family history of diabetes, cardiovascular disease or obesity are also at risk.
 Both cancers are treatable if caught early, but you can’t catch it if you don’t have a regular exam.

-That’s why attending health fairs in your area can provide a valuable opportunity for learning new health information and resources, such as proper nutrition, exercise tips, etc.
+That’s why attending health fairs in your area (like Ochsner's Men's Health Expo on June 15, 2019) can provide a valuable opportunity for learning new health information and resources, such as proper nutrition, exercise tips, etc.

 For additional educational information on health topics important to men, I suggest the following articles: